-RUBY RUMIE: WEAVING STREETS, will be on view at Nohra Haime Gallery from April 21 - June 10 and will include a series of photographs, a video, a poster, and five volumes on Cartagena's ambulant street vendors.
+RUBY RUMIÉ: WEAVING STREETS, will be on view at Nohra Haime Gallery from November 16th to January 6th.
+This major exhibition will include a series of photographs, a video, a poster, and five volumes on the ambulant street vendors of Cartagena, Colombia.

-This new body of work was born from a chance encounter between the artist, Ruby Rumié, and Dominga Torres Tehran, a woman who for more than 45 years has walked the city streets selling fish.
+This new body of work was born from a chance encounter between the artist, Ruby Rumié, and Dominga Torres Teheran, a woman who for more than 45 years has walked the city streets selling fish.
 Dominga caught the attention of the artist for her unique and natural beauty.
 For nearly half a century this woman worked unnoticed, but at that moment, she completely captivated Rumié.

-Weaving Streets is an attempt to rescue women like Dominga from oblivion and invisibility - women who have spent valuable years of their lives as ambulant street vendors, permanently wandering the neighborhoods of the city.
+Weaving Streets is an attempt to raise women like Dominga out of oblivion and invisibility - women who have spent valuable years of their lives as ambulant street vendors throughout the neighborhoods of the city.
 Aptly named, "Weaving Streets" references the phrase used by grandmothers to describe those who walked the city streets often.